 Because activities like storage and data processing take place in the cloud rather than on the device itself, this has had significant implications for IoT.

-Many IoT systems makes use of large numbers of sensors to collect data and then make intelligent decisions (want to know how an IoT system actually works?).
+Many IoT systems make use of large numbers of sensors to collect data and then make intelligent decisions (want to know how an IoT system actually works?).

 Using the cloud is important for aggregating data and drawing insights from that data.
 For instance, a smart agriculture company would be able to compare soil moisture sensors from Kansas and Colorado after planting the same seeds.
 Without the cloud, comparing data across wider areas is much more difficult.